roytang/blog/content/post/2023/11/mario-wonder/index.md

 Standees are items used in multiplier, and you can purchase them from in-game shops using purple flower coins that you collect, and they have a "Gacha"-style system where you don't know which standee you're getting and can get duplicates.
 You can guarantee a unique pull, but those are more expensive.
 Unfortunately because I didn't do any multiplayer stuff I didn't bother collecting them.
 I did not know early on that they need to be collected and probably wasted some purple flower coins being at max capacity a lot of the time (see the video above), so I could not afford to collect them all at the end of the game, so that was the one badge I was unable to collect.

+### Screendumps

+{{< photos E5B04B40CFD924420DF6142200E473B4 >}}

+### Overall

-**Overall**: I had a lot of fun and the game is an excellent refresh for the 2D Mario series and a good send-off for the Switch if the rumors of a "Switch 2" coming next year are indeed true.
+I had a lot of fun and the game is an excellent refresh for the 2D Mario series and a good send-off for the Switch if the rumors of a "Switch 2" coming next year are indeed true.
 Probably my final Switch game for the year too!